My work

 I’ve also done some shader work for the game:

 This game and its developer have always been prone to drama; This makes it hard to recommend.
-Still, you can find the game here.
+Still, you can find the game on its official website.

 Unnamed™ game engine